Difficulty

 • astringent

-Saijo is mentioned by quite a few nurseries for being hardy down to -10F (zone 6a), but due to the reports I have seen, I am under the impression that this is something you shouldn't take too seriously.
+Saijo is mentioned by quite a few nurseries for being hardy down to -10F (zone 6a), but due to the reports I have seen, this is something you should not take seriously.
 It is best grown in zone 6b or higher.

-Saijo is well-liked by many, but it frequently loses out when compared to other astringent persimmons that have only recently started to rise in popularity.
+Saijo is well-liked by many, but it frequently loses out when compared to other astringent persimmons that are still uncommon but starting to rise in popularity.

 Sheng